 History of Smart Sensing chairs

-As previously stated, Tan et al. [14] was the first research seen to pioneer the idea of a smart sensing chair that is capable of detecting one’s posture by using pressure distribution sensors integrated into the chair.
-Over the past few years, various research studies have implemented different variations of these smart sensing chair concepts ranging from different sensors to various classification methods for posture detection.
+Tan et al. [14] was the first research seen to pioneer the idea of a smart sensing chair that is capable of detecting one’s posture by using pressure distribution sensors integrated into the chair.
+Over the years, various research studies have implemented different variations of these smart sensing chair concepts ranging from different sensors to various classification methods for posture detection.
 Figure 5 gives a rough visualization of the research landscape on smart sensing chair technology.

 Figure 4 - Timeline Map of Similar Literatures